dairycultist/CinnamonCraft/README.md

 ## Planned

 - Entities (with .obj model support)
+- Pathfinding tools
-- Inventory and items
+- Inventory and item system
+- I'm not sure if I'll have health as a default feature... maybe something you enable when configuring your mod?
-- Modding support with Lua
+- Official modding support with Lua
+- In-game mod menu
 - Multiplayer (with 100% separate client-server code)